Understanding Kona Coffee Grades and Rating System

-Many coffee connoisseurs consider Kona coffee beans to be amongst the very best in the world (check out this list), so companies were bound to jump on the gravy train and turn ‘Kona’ into a marketing buzzword.
+Many coffee connoisseurs consider Kona coffee beans to be amongst the very best in the world, so companies were bound to jump on the gravy train and turn ‘Kona’ into a marketing buzzword.

 Kona coffee means green coffee processed from cherry coffee which is grown in the geographic region of Kona and which at least meets the minimum requirements of Kona Prime green coffee.

 Why did Kona need a coffee grading system?

 To cash in on the reputation of Kona coffee, many companies used to market their coffees as ‘Kona style’ even when the beans had nothing to do with Kona’s farms.
 To protect the farmers’ labor and the authenticity behind the true Kona beans, the Hawaii Department of Agriculture compiled this grading system to ensure that only beans that meet certain requirements are sold as Kona coffee.

 As for blends, only those containing at least 10% Kona beans can be sold as ‘Kona blends’ (2).
 When you do the math and consider that most companies cut costs by using cheap, low-quality beans for the remaining 90%, you can see why they’re not really worth it.
 If you want to truly experience some Kona coffee, go for a single origin.

 BONUS TIP: When you buy estate Kona coffee, you’re buying beans that come from the same farm or estate, meaning they will definitely be 100% authentic.

 The Kona coffee grading system

 Here’s an easy guide to understanding the Kona coffee rating system.